xSNOWM4Nx/react-flight-tracker/README.md

 - [react-map-gl](https://github.com/uber/react-map-gl)

 ## 🔮 Features:
-- Using "Hooks", "Context" and other popular React patterns.
+- Using "Hooks", "Context", "Suspense", "React.lazy" and other popular React patterns.
 - Written entirely in TypeScript.
 - Using maps from [mapbox](https://www.mapbox.com/) with the React friendly wrapper [react-map-gl](https://github.com/uber/react-map-gl) from Uber.
 - Using styling components from the popular [material-ui](https://github.com/mui-org/material-ui) project.